 What Determines Your Credit Score?

-- Your payment history - What is your track record?
+- Your payment history - What is your track record paying bills on time?

 - The amount of outstanding debt - How much is too much?

 - The length of your credit history - The longer the better.